Michael Millenson shares the history of how health care morphed into healthcare

 Most importantly of all, the Associated Press decrees that the correct usage is, “health care.”
-That decision is not substantive – there is absolutely no definitional difference between “health care” and “healthcare,” despite what you might read elsewhere — but stylistic.
-As in The Associated Press Stylebook.
+That decision is not substantive — there is absolutely no definitional difference between “health care” and “healthcare,” despite what you might read elsewhere — but stylistic as in The Associated Press Stylebook.

 The AP is a cooperative formed back in 1846 by newspapers to share reporting via a wire service.
 Today, the AP calls itself the backbone of global news information, serving “thousands of daily newspaper, radio, television, and online customers….On any given day, more than half the world’s population sees news from the AP.”
 When that news arrives in text format, its spelling is determined by the AP stylebook.
 Which means a few billion people see the spelling, “health care.”

-A stylebook?
 Isn’t spelling determined by dictionaries?
 Perhaps, but when you’re sharing content on deadline across the world, it helps if everyone agrees to refer to, say, the Midwest, not the Mid-West, and to use other common linguistic conventions.

 Stylebooks differ.
 The AP would say that health care is two words; the Chicago Manual of Style, popular in academia, would write that as 2 words, but agree with the premise.

-So why isn’t that the end of the issue?
+So, why isn’t that the end of the issue?
 Because conventions are not set in concrete.
 For example, at the time the Internet first became popular, the AP preferred the term “Web site” over “website” because the World Wide Web is a proper name.
 A successful lobbying campaign on behalf of the lower-case form helped persuade the AP to adopt the new spelling in its 2010 stylebook update.